-Part one of the troubled and painfully prolonged adolescence of the Boy Wonder.
+Part one of the painfully prolonged adolescence of the Boy Wonder.

-The past 72 years haven’t been kind to Robin.
+The last 80 years haven’t been kind to Robin.
 During that time he’s made some terrible fashion choices and been dogged by persistent rumours over his sexuality.
 He became a girl for a while.
 His parents keep getting murdered.
-He died, was resurrected and finally came home as Bruce Wayne’s demon son.
+He’s died, repeatedly only to be resurrected and finally came home as Bruce Wayne’s demon son.

-For most people Robin will always be Bruce Ward of the sixties TV series, with his hard left jab and sharper catch phrase (Holy purple cannibals!’).
-I love the TV Batman, but it cast a massive shadow over the character; he was conspicuous by his absence in the Christopher Nolan movies.
+For most people Robin will always be Bruce Ward of the sixties TV series, with his hard left jab and sharper catch phrase (“Holy purple cannibals!”).
+I love the TV Batman, but he’s cast a massive shadow over the character and has been conspicuous by his absence in the recent Batman movies.
 Which is a shame, because Robin – or at least the succession of kids who’ve filled that role – has often been a far more interesting and nuanced character than brooding Bruce Wayne.

 His name was Dr. Frederic Wertham, author of the 1954 book Seduction of the Innocent.
 In it the Psychologist explained how violent comic books were a danger to susceptible young minds.
 It’s an argument that’s been trotted out consistently ever since.
 Whether it’s Rock & Roll riots at screenings of Blackboard Jungle, or high school massacres influenced by Marilyn Manson, certain adults love to believe that it’s these entertainments alone that are turning out generation after generation of damaged youth.

 But the fallout of the book was much worse than a simple ‘X’ certificate or Parental Advisory sticker.
 Senate hearings followed and a draconian Comics Code was imposed that almost destroyed the industry.
-The Superheroes were left impotent and literally powerless to fight back.
-While many of them perished, Batman survived by turning his back on crime alley and launching his crusade against a succession of bizarre Science Fiction adversaries like Rainbow Batman, Zebra Batman and ‘a creature from dimension X that resembled a one-eyed testicle.’
+The Superheroes were left impotent and powerless to fight back.
+While many of them perished, Batman survived by turning his back on crime alley and launching his crusade against a succession of bizarre sci-fi adversaries like Rainbow Batman, Zebra Batman and what Morrison calls ‘a creature from dimension X that resembled a one-eyed testicle on stalk like legs.’

 But Robin was singled out for special attention by Wertham, who’d spotted a homosexual subtext in his relationship with Batman.
 All that leather and rope had got the old boy in a right old lather.
 The innuendo rubbed off on the fictional boy wonder.
 As Morrison has it he was ‘transformed from a bounding paragon of vigilante boy justice to a weeping, petulant nervous wreck who lived in fear of losing his beloved Batman to fresher boy partners – or, worse to the charms of Batwoman’.